Globe and Mail Comments on Canadian Criminal Justice System

 The Globe and Mail notes that a high percentage of people in jail have serious mental health issues, and asks the question, “is more punishment going to cure them?”

 As well, Globe and Mail accurately observes that “almost everyone behind bars is going to get out.”
 Arguing against harsh prison conditions, the Globe suggests that doing more to “educate, treat, and humanize” offenders would do more than “worsening their conditions of incarceration” to help them become productive citizens.

-For 20 years James Zegers has helped individuals facing criminal charges get the help they need to rehabilitate themselves and providing them with the representation they need to avoid being the victims of an imperfect justice system.
+For 20 years criminal lawyer James Zegers has helped individuals facing criminal charges get the help they need to rehabilitate themselves and providing them with the representation they need to avoid being the victims of an imperfect justice system.